GuanLab/Microarray/README.md

 * Microarray CEL files: raw CEL files

 ## If you want to repeat our experiments:

+### Recovering of microarray images from CEL files
+Download the folder 'reconstruct_to_image'

 ### Create positive labels
 Download folder 'make_label' and run the following command:
 ```